holon-platform/holon-examples/jax-rs/swagger-v2/README.md

-# Holon platform examples: Swagger V3 API documentation with JAX-RS
+# Holon platform examples: Swagger V2 API documentation with JAX-RS

 _This is one of the [Holon Platform](https://holon-platform.com) example projects._

-This example shows how to setup a [Swagger/OpenAPI](https://swagger.io) __version 3__ API documentation endpoint using the [Holon platform JAX-RS module](https://github.com/holon-platform/holon-jaxrs), with `PropertyBox` data type support.
+This example shows how to setup a [Swagger](https://swagger.io) specification __version 2__ API documentation endpoint using the [Holon platform JAX-RS module](https://github.com/holon-platform/holon-jaxrs), with `PropertyBox` data type support.

 ## Topics